Team

 Project manager

 Architect, researcher, project manager.
 Former Head of the Foundation Year at Kharkiv School of Architecture, member of KHSA Lab, architectural competition and urban grants manager at CANactions.
-Spesialism: project management in urban and architecture education fields
+Specialism: project management in urban and architecture education fields

 Task Force